 The next ferry leg passes the tranquil wooded island of Gressholmen, much of which is a nature reserve, before returning to Oslo.

 Boat, buffet and beer

-A good way to combine walking, eating, drinking and sailing is on this six-hour tour which kicks off with a guided walk around the city centre.
+A good way to combine eating, drinking and sailing is on this three-hour tour which offers delicious Norwegian shrimp snacks and a variety of hot and cold drinks.

-There’s time to digest everything you’ve eaten on a three-hour boat trip around the Oslofjord – and if you’re still feeling peckish, tuck into the all-you-can-eat shrimp buffet on the way home.
+There’s time to digest everything you’ve eaten on a three-hour boat trip around the Oslofjord – and you can immerse yourself in the city’s gorgeous scenery on the way home.